d-rybakov/ml-delivery-framework/phase-2-data-understanding/README.md

 - explore data to generate initial insights
 - assess data quality and identify potential issues

-In this framework, Phase 2 acts as a **data validation and understanding layer**, ensuring that the dataset is suitable for дальнейшей подготовки и моделирования.
+In this framework, Phase 2 acts as a **data validation and understanding layer**, ensuring that the dataset is suitable further preparation and modeling.

 ---